 - Pain and suffering of the deceased before his or her death

-In general, only close family members can file a wrongful death lawsuit.
+Only certain family members can file a wrongful death lawsuit.
 Under Louisiana law, the following people may be eligible to file a lawsuit when a loved one is killed:

 - The surviving spouse and child or children